charly-lang/charly/README.md

 test();
 ```

-The parens around If and while statements are also optional:
+The parens around If and while statements are optional:

 ```javascript
 if size < 100 {